kent434f/ransomwatch-rss/README.md

 3. Generates an Atom XML feed containing the processed data.
 4. Saves the generated XML feed to a file named `feed.xml`.

-The script is automatically run every 30 minutes using a GitHub Actions workflow defined in `.github/workflows/update_feed.yml`.
+The script is automatically run every 24 hours using a GitHub Actions workflow defined in `.github/workflows/update_feed.yml`.

 ## Repository Structure